gerbera/gerbera/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

 * Stick to [Webkit style](https://webkit.org/code-style-guidelines/).
+* Format your code with `clang-format`.
+* Ensure your code works as expected by running it.
 * Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 It is also a good idea to run cmake with`-DCMAKE_EXPORT_COMPILE_COMMANDS=ON -DCMAKE_CXX_FLAGS="-Werror"`